mourner/flatbush/README.md

 #### index.finish()

 Performs indexing of the added rectangles.
-Their number must match the one provided when creating a `flatbush` object.
+Their number must match the one provided when creating a `Flatbush` object.

 #### index.search(minX, minY, maxX, maxY[, filterFn])